karamYaseen/AVR-Drivers/README.md

 ## Introduction
 Welcome to the AVR Drivers repository!
 This collection of AVR drivers provides you with easy-to-use interfaces to interact with various peripherals in your AVR microcontroller-based projects.
 The drivers are designed to be highly configurable and can be easily customized to suit your specific project requirements.

-Please feel free to explore the different drivers provided and don't hesitate to contact us if you need any assistance or have any questions.
+Please feel free to explore the different drivers provided and don't hesitate to contact me if you need any assistance or have any questions.

 ---